sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 different.
-Perhaps even more so than business services, infrastructure services have a wider impact if they are hit with a bug or with performance degradation, as many business services rely on the infrastructure to be up and running, highly available, performant and secure.
+Perhaps even more so than business services, infrastructure services have a wider impact if they are hit with a bug or with performance degradation, as many business services rely on the infrastructure to be up and running, highly available, performant, and secure.

 Maintenance tasks for services include, alongside the participation in the operational support: